-- Will Red Hat continue to support 32-bit applications in the future, for example in Red Hat Enterprise Linux 7?
+- Will Red Hat continue to support 32-bit applications in the future, for example in Red Hat Enterprise Linux 7 and later releases?

 - Are 32-bit libraries provided with Red Hat Enterprise Linux distributions?

 - Is there a 32-bit DVD ISO to install RHEL 7 and later releases?

 - Can I install RHEL 7 and later releases on 32-bit hardware?

 - Will RHEL 7 and later releases suppport i386 and i686 (x86) or only x86_64?

 - Does RHEL on ARM hardware support 32 bit?

 RHEL supports multiple hardware architecture platforms as defined in Red Hat Enterprise Linux technology capabilities and limits.
 The hardware defined in that list defines which hardware a given RHEL release will provide installation media and can be directly installed on the physical hardware.